chrishannam/chrishannam.co.uk/site/about.md

 My name is Chris Hannam.
 I am a developer with over 15 years of professional software development.

-Currenly I working as a Python developer.
+Currently I working as a Python developer.